privacyguides/privacyguides.org/docs/ai-chat.md

 ---
-meta_title: "Recommended AI Chat Tools: Private ChatGPT Alternatives - Privacy Guides"
+meta_title: "Recommended AI Chat: Private ChatGPT Alternatives - Privacy Guides"
-title: "AI Chat Tools"
+title: "AI Chat"
 icon: material/assistant
 description: Unlike OpenAI's ChatGPT and its Big Tech rivals, these AI tools do not train their models using your conversations.
 cover: ai-chatbots.webp